angular-schule/angular-cli-ghpages/README.md

 This quick start assumes that you are starting from scratch.
 If you already have an existing Angular project on GitHub, skip step 1 and 2.

-1. Install the latest version of the Angular CLI (v8.3.0 or greater) globally and create a new Angular project.
+1. Install the latest version of the Angular CLI globally and create a new Angular project.

    ```sh